-Most Arctic lamprey have been found in Susitna River tributaries and tributary mouths (Schmidt et al. 1983, Schmidt et al. 1984a), such as Birch Creek, Chase Creek, and the Deshka River which drain from shallow lakes or muskeg (ADF&G 1981a, ADF&G 1983b, Sundet and Pecheck 1985).
+Most Arctic lamprey have been found in Susitna River tributaries and tributary mouths (Schmidt et al. 1983, Sundet and Wegner 1984), such as Birch Creek, Chase Creek, and the Deshka River which drain from shallow lakes or muskeg (Delaney 1981b, Schmidt et al. 1983, Sundet and Pecheck 1985).
 In addition, ammocoetes were found in Birch Creek Slough and Whiskers Slough.
-Observed spawning occurred in tributary streams of low to moderate flow (ADF&G 1981b).
-Ammocoetes rear in habitat with fine substrates (ADF&G 1981a).
+Observed spawning occurred in tributary streams of low to moderate flow (Delaney et al. 1981b).
+Ammocoetes rear in habitat with fine substrates (Delaney et al. 1981b).